taijiweb/domcom/doc/api-reference.md

 * sample

-  The code below i sin domcom/src/index.coffee:
+  The code below is in domcom/src/index.coffee:

 	extend dc,